 A deaf girl’s father filed a class action lawsuit against Australian medical device company Cochlear Limited.
 The girl received Cochlear Limited's Nucleus CI500 cochlear implants in June 2011.
 The devices failed in both ears by September 2011 and had to be surgically removed.
 In September 2011 Cochlear issued a voluntary recall based on a manufacturing flaw that created small cracks in the medical devices that allowed water to enter the device and short the electric components.
 According to the lawsuit, at least 25,000 patients worldwide received the potentially defective cochlear implants.
 The class action is seeking medical costs associated with removing the failed devices and corrective surgery, punitive damages, attorneys' fees, and a medical monitoring program for the impacted class members.

 In 2010 Cochlear had to pay a fine of $880,000 as part of a settlement with the US Department of Justice for violating anti-kickback statutes by offering physicians discounts, gifts, trips and other incentives to implant their devices....
 I think you get the point by now.
-This company was chasing profits hard instead of trying to do the right thing with these live changing - for good and bad, apparently - medical devices.
+This company was chasing profits hard instead of trying to do the right thing with this life-changing - for good and bad, apparently - medical device.

 There are many known cochlear implants side effects and risks from the surgery.
 These include: